Jorgeivan246/Jorgeivan246/README.md

 Jr Backend Developer
 --------------------

 Im a computer and systems engineering student.
-I've worked with lenguages as java with Spring Boot, python , also with databases as Mysql , Oracle sql
+I've worked with lenguages as java with Spring Boot, python , also with databases as Mysql , Oracle sql and pl/sql

 * 🌍  I'm based in Armenia,Quindio,Colombia
 * ✉️  You can contact me at [jorgeivan5456@gmail.com](mailto:jorgeivan5456@gmail.com)